Want to know more about the details of an administrative body or advisory board? Choose the appropriate section below.

 The Advisory Panel operates at strategic and tactical level.
 The purpose of the panel is two-fold:

 The Advisory Panel meets twice per year to discuss (amongst other things) relevant developments, the added value of the RvA and the long-term vision.
-In addition, the Panel organises a conference once every two years during which the employees and members are consulted.
 The Supervisory Board receives the minutes of the meetings.
-Decisions made by the Panel are public.

 The Stakeholder Advisory Panel consists of the following people: